MikePineda/pokemon-cafe-reservation-bot/README.md

 ```bash
 npm install
 ```
+PS: Please check the .nvmrc file to see the recommended node version

 ## Configuration
 Before running the bot, make sure to configure the options in the index.ts file: